DMFTwDFT-project/DMFTwDFT/docs/_sources/developers.rst.txt

 1. Kristjan Haule [c]
 2. Chris Marianetti [d]

-[a] Department of Physics, University of Illinois at Chicago <br />
+[a] Department of Physics, University of Illinois at Chicago

-[b] Department of Physics and Astronomy, West Virginia University <br />
+[b] Department of Physics and Astronomy, West Virginia University

-[c] Department of Physics and Astronomy, Rutgers University <br />
+[c] Department of Physics and Astronomy, Rutgers University

-[d] Materials Science & Engineering, Columbia University <br />
+[d] Materials Science & Engineering, Columbia University

 We acknowledge Professor Kristjan Haule and Rutgers University for the CTQMC impurity solver and max-entropy routines which are used in DMFTwDFT.
+Please cite the relevant articles found on his website.